OpenWilma/openwilma.js/README.md

 # Quick Start
 This is a simple tutorial on how to get started with OpenWilma.
 Please follow the correct instructions for your specific platform.
+If you encounter errors, please see the [common errors](https://github.com/OpenWilma/openwilma_js#common-errors) list.

 ## Step 1

-Make sure you have imported OpenWilma to your project based on your platform using the following instructions.
+Import OpenWilma to your project based on your platform using the following instructions.

 For Node.js, do:
 ```js